August Wilson Place

 Eligibility: There are units for individuals and households at 30%, 50% and 60% of Area Median Income (AMI).

 How to Apply: Placement in Homeless and VASH units is done by referrals from partner agencies.
-The waiting list for Workforce Housing units is currently closed and applications are not being accepted.
+There is no waiting list for Workforce Housing, please call for vacancy information.